Implications of gauge freedom for nonrelativistic quantum electrodynamics: Non-local connections between free photonic fields

+These terms give respectively the contributions of $V^\alpha_2$ and $V_1^\alpha$ to the right hand-side of Eq.~(\ref{tmd}).
+Their sum is therefore $\alpha$-independent and is found to be

+Let us recap how this result has been obtained.
+Approximation 1 ensured that $\Delta^\alpha(t)$ could be calculated using the photonic vacuum at any time $t$.
+Approximation 2 ensured that it was of second order in $q$.
+Approximation 3 ensured it could be calculated independent of $\rho$.
+Approximation 4 ensured that the expected energy denominators were obtained as in the $T$-matrix, and approximation 5 ensured that the $T$-matrix element was evaluated on-energy-shell.
+It follows that the unitary part of the master equation [Eq.~(\ref{rhou})] is $\alpha$-independent.

+We now consider the dissipative part.
+We first calculate $\gamma^\alpha(t)$ defined by Eq.~(\ref{0vv02}), which is the remaining component of Eq.~(\ref{0vv0}) that comes from the delta-function term of Eq.~(\ref{idd});

+We see immediately that approximation 4 has resulted in an evaluation of the photonic frequencies on resonance with dipolar transitions.
+Invoking the approximation 5 of neglecting terms for which $q\neq n$ we obtain

+where in the final equality all $\alpha$-dependence has dropped out due to the delta function.
+Within the approximations 1-5 the coefficient in the summand over dipole levels is half the rate of emission into the photonic continuum via a downward transition $\ket{\epsilon^n}\to \ket{\epsilon^m}$, the latter being exactly as is found using the corresponding $S$-matrix element.
+This calculation is also commonly called Fermi's golden rule \cite{craig_molecular_1998}.
+Evaluating the ${\bf k}$-integral and polarisation summation gives

+The remaining part of the master equation is another dissipative part coming from the second line in Eq.~(\ref{mark}).
+This can be calculated in a similar fashion using Eq.~(\ref{idd}) and approximation 5.
+The final coefficients are again found to be the $\alpha$-independent $\Gamma_{nm}$.
+Collecting these results we obtain the quantum optical master equation at zero temperature \cite{breuer_theory_2007}, which is given by Eq.~(148) of the main text.

-\subsubsection{Non-local connections between free photonic fields}
+\section{Non-local connections between free photonic fields}

 Relativistic quanta such as photons do not possess a position operator and cannot be localised \cite{fulling_aspects_1989,mandel_optical_1995,haag_local_1996}.
-Quadratic functions of ${\bf E}$ and ${\bf B}$ such as the energy-density and Poynting vector, are local, but have the dimensions of energy-density rather than number density.
-We noted in Sec.~\ref{glauber} that distinct gauge-invariant fields ${\bf A}_{\rm T}$ and ${\bf D}_{\rm T}$ were relevant in photodetection for subsystems defined relative to the Coulomb and multipolar-gauges respectively, and we noted that both of these fields are special cases of Eq.~(\ref{epm}).
-Before calculating average values of local energy-densities we briefly review the connection between some examples of fields defined by Eq.~(\ref{epm}) for different $\beta(\omega)$.
+Quadratic functions of ${\bf E}$ and ${\bf B}$ such as the energy density and Poynting vector, are local, but have the dimensions of energy density rather than number density.
+We noted in Sec.~VI of the main text that distinct gauge invariant fields ${\bf A}_{\rm T}$ and ${\bf D}_{\rm T}$ were relevant in photodetection for subsystems defined relative to the Coulomb and multipolar gauges respectively, and we noted that both of these fields are special cases of Eq.~(165) of the main text.
+Before calculating average values of local energy densities we briefly review the connection between some examples of fields defined by Eq.~(169) of the main text for different $\beta(\omega)$.
 We first consider free electrodynamics (no charges).